-Unsurprisingly, all the other leading powers in Europe (who spoke of themselves as the Great Powers – the Austro-Hungarian Empire, the Russian Empire, France and Britain) were wary of her – but the Germans themselves also had major fears.
+Unsurprisingly, all the other leading nations in Europe (who spoke of themselves as the Great Powers – the Austro-Hungarian Empire, the Russian Empire, France and Britain) were wary of her – but the Germans themselves also had major fears.
 German unification had come about in the aftermath of a crushing defeat of France, and the German government under Otto von Bismarck feared French revenge.
 It was right to do so.
 France had been badly humiliated in the brief war, and had had lost some of its territory, the border region of Alsace-Lorraine, to Germany.
 The Germans knew that the French would never really rest until they had it back.

 What Bismarck was particularly afraid of was that France would join forces with the giant to the east, Russia, and encircle Germany.